 People often undermine the importance of a sound suspension system, assuming it is only required for a smooth ride.
-The suspension system, i.e., the shocks and struts of a vehicle, are usually taken for granted.
+The suspension system, i.e., the shocks and struts of a vehicle, is usually taken for granted.
 Other components such as the engine or brakes are considered essentials, while the suspension is not.
 However, a malfunctioning suspension system can affect the ability to control the car, especially during turns or braking.
 It is, thus, imperative to pay attention to the signs that your suspension system requires maintenance.
-Special Interest Automobiles gives you the rundown on the most critical suspension signs to look out for.
+Special Interest Automobiles auto suspension specialists give you the rundown on the most critical suspension signs to look out for.

 A bumpy ride